harshanb07/harshanb07/README.md

 I'm Harshan, an Engineering Science student at the University of Toronto.

-I enjoy programming, embedded & electrical systems, and mechanical design.
+I enjoy robotics, especially at the intersection of software and AI, electrical and embedded systems, and mechanical engineering.